Criteria and conditions

 The Foreigners Act prescribes that the family reunification is related to the so called ‘nuclear family’ which covers: spouses, civil partners, their minor children born in or out of wedlock, minor adopted children or minor stepchildren, who have not married.

 In 2020, a family reunification procedure was carried out for the first time.
-In July 2020, the APC’s client from Afghanistan was reunited with his wife and 5 children who were transferred from Afghanistan to the consulate of Serbia in New Delhi, India.[4]
+In July 2020, one of APC’s clients from Afghanistan was reunited with his wife and 5 children who were transferred from Afghanistan to the consulate of Serbia in New Delhi, India.[4]
 The family reunification procedure lasted 10 months, but this case should be observed as a model to learn from for all future cases.
 Still, when the family arrived to Serbia they applied for asylum and were granted refugee status.
+In 2024, a Burundian national granted asylum was reunited with his wife.

 [1] Articles 70(1) and 9(2) Asylum Act.